magicasaservice/vue-equipment/packages/plugins/MagicScroll/index.md

 # Magic Scroll

-A magic plugin that adds a scrollable area to the page.
+A magic plugin for scroll based interactivity

 ## Usage